 The Company's compensation framework comprises fixed remuneration, annual variable bonuses and long-term incentives.
 Annual variable bonuses are linked to achievement of financial and non-financial key performance indicators.
-These indicators such as core values, competencies, key result areas, performance rating, and potential of the employees (including key management) link remuneration to corporate and individual performance.
-Long-term incentive plans are conditional upon predetermined performance targets being met and the long-term incentive plans serve to motivate and reward employees and align their interests to maximise long-term shareholder value.
+The Company also uses indicators such as core values, competencies, key result areas, performance rating, and potential of the employees (including key management) to link remuneration to corporate and individual performance.
+Long-term incentive plans are in place and are conditional upon pre-determined performance targets being met.
+The long-term incentive plans serve to motivate and reward employees and align their interests to maximise long-term shareholder value.